magento-hackathon/stammtisch/wp-content/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Contributors: NextScripts
 Donate link: http://www.nextscripts.com/social-networks-auto-poster-for-wordpress
-Tags: automation, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, Flipboard, google, google+, Flickr, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, reddit, reddit.com, plugin, links, Post, posts, api, automatic, seo, scoop.it, integration, bookmark, FriendFeed, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, StumbleUpon, Diigo, vBulletin, Plurk, forums, vKontakte, open graph, LiveJournal, SETT, YouTube, Kippt, xing
+Tags: automation, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, Flipboard, google, google+, Flickr, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, reddit, reddit.com, plugin, links, Post, posts, api, automatic, seo, scoop.it, integration, bookmark, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, StumbleUpon, Diigo, vBulletin, Plurk, forums, vKontakte, open graph, LiveJournal, SETT, YouTube, Kippt, xing
 Requires at least: 3.4
-Tested up to: 4.1.1
+Tested up to: 4.3.1
-Stable tag: 3.4.16
+Stable tag: 3.4.26
 License: GPLv2 or later

 Automatically re-publishes blogposts to Facebook, Twitter, Google+, Pinterest, LinkedIn, Blogger, Tumblr, Delicious, Plurk, etc profiles and/or pages

 == Description ==

-**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Tumblr, Flickr, LiveJournal, Flipboard, FriendFeed, DreamWidth, Delicious, Diigo, Instapaper, Stumbleupon, LinkedIn, Pinterest, Plurk, VKontakte(VK.com), YouTube, App.net, Scoop.It, Wordpress, XING etc. The whole process is completely automated.
+**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Tumblr, Flickr, LiveJournal, Flipboard, DreamWidth, Delicious, Diigo, Instapaper, Stumbleupon, LinkedIn, Pinterest, Plurk, VKontakte(VK.com), YouTube, App.net, Scoop.It, Wordpress, XING etc. The whole process is completely automated.
 Just write a new post and either entire post or it's nicely formatted announcement with backlink will be published to all your configured social networks.
 You can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, groups, etc. Messages are 100% customizable and adopted for each network requirements.

 **ALL NEW SNAP for Wordpress Version 4 is coming soon...**